M66B/FairEmail/README.md

 *Translations*

-* You can translate the in-app texts of Safe email [here](https://crowdin.com/project/open-source-email)
+* You can translate the in-app texts of FairEmail [here](https://crowdin.com/project/open-source-email)
 * If your language is not listed, please send a message through [this contact form](https://contact.faircode.eu/)

 *Source code*

-Building Safe email from source code is straightforward with [Android Studio](http://developer.android.com/sdk/).
+Building FairEmail from source code is straightforward with [Android Studio](http://developer.android.com/sdk/).
 It is expected that you can solve build problems yourself, so there is no support on building.

 Source code contributions are preferred in the form of [pull requests](https://help.github.com/articles/creating-a-pull-request/).